 The stroganoff is deliciously creamy, and their caco burger has quite a meaty mouthfeel.

 The one area where they don’t cater that well for vegans is the desserts.
 The best vegan option in my opinion is the apple and prune crumble, not to be confused with the apple pie with cinnamon and raisins (also vegan, but not nearly as good).

 But for some reason they don’t carry vegan vanilla ice cream, so for vegan customers they top the crumble with lemon or pineapple sorbet instead, which is just weird.
 I always ask them to leave off the sorbet.

-12:30pm – 3:30pm and 7:30pm – 10:30pm.
+Open Monday to Saturday 12:30pm to 3:30pm and 7:30pm to 10:30pm.
 Closed Sunday.

 The folks at PSI have really perfected their craft in the 15 years that they’ve been in business.
 The food is superb, and the delightful garden is the perfect place to while away an afternoon.

-The menu is real fusion of world flavors, with an emphasis on dishes from the Indian subcontinent (stuffed rotis, thalis and Indian curries all make an appearance).
+The menu is real fusion of world flavors, with an emphasis on vegetarian dishes from the Indian subcontinent (stuffed rotis, thalis and Indian curries all make an appearance).

 I recommend starting off with the mango ceviche before digging in to the dandan noodles or the curry laksa.
 But anything you order is bound to be delicious.

 While it’s definitely not a 100% vegan Lisbon restaurant, the owner has told me that any new menu items they add from now on will be vegan.